4i8/tacs/README.md

     <th>explain</th>
   <tr>
     <td>$lab()</td>
-    <td>this is $lab function that will be emit when you add element or when you call next</td>
+    <td>this is $lab function that will be emit when you push element or when you call next</td>
     <td><a href=#lab>Go to example</a></td>
   </tr>
    <tr>